crashmaster35/LaraErp/README.md

-## Acerca de LaraErp
+## About LaraErp

-LaraErp es un ERP empresarial de codigo abierto, totalmente modular.
-Para los desarrolladores se encuentra creado en Laravel 8, permite la creación de modulos interconectados que al instalarlos pueden agregar opciones y funcionalidades a los diversos modulos ya incuidos en el sistema.

-Actualmente los modulos estan enfocados al control escolar.

-## Desarrolladores

-Se les invita a participar en el desarrollo de LaraErp bajo las siguientes condiciones:

-- El codigo debe estar totalmente documentado.
-- Todo debe desarrollarse como modulos independientes.
-- Lean los archivos de configuración que les permite desarrollar sus propios modulos.
-- Deberán trabajar en ramas (branch) de git y posteriormente informarme que crearon una modificación para yo realizar la union y prueba (merge).
+LaraErp is an open source, fully modular business ERP.
+For developers, it is created in Laravel 8, it allows the creation of interconnected modules that, when installed, can add options and functionalities to the various modules already included in the system.

+Currently the modules are focused on school control.

-## Modulos en desarrollo
+## Developers

-Debido a que el sistema es modular, se pueden desarrollar modulos casi para cualquier cosa.
-Se encuentran publicados los modulos de:
+You are invited to participate in the development of LaraErp under the following conditions:

+- The code must be fully documented.
+- Everything must be developed as independent modules.
+- Read the configuration files that allow you to develop your own modules.
+- You will need to work on git branches and then tell me to merge on master.
+Also create a issue for you tasks and push then with the respective comments (Fix #, etc.) to have a track of everything.

+## Modules under development

+Because the system is modular, you can build modules for almost anything.
+The modules of:

-- [ ] Modulos = Módulo base de configuración para activar y desactivar modulos.
+- [ ] Modulos = Configuration base module to activate and deactivate modules.
-- [ ] Alumnos = Sistema de registro de alumnos para escuelas.
+- [ ] Alumnos = Student registration system for schools.
-- [ ] Grupos = Modulo que permite la alta de grupos.
-Requiere los modulos de Planteles y Cursos
+- [ ] Grupos = Module that allows the registration of groups.
+Requires the Campus and Courses modules
-- [ ] Planteles = Sistema de registro de los planteles escolares de la institucion.
+- [ ] Planteles = Registration system of the institution's schools.

-Se esta trabajando en modulos de un sistema de control escolar

-## Seguridad y vulnerabilidades

-Si encuentran alguna vulnerabilidad por favor reportenlo directamente en nuestro github: (https://github.com/crashmaster35/LaraErp)
+Work is being done on modules of a school control system

-## Licencia
+## Security and vulnerabilities

-LaraERP es un sistema de codigo abierto basado en la licencia [MIT license](https://opensource.org/licenses/MIT).

-Queda estrictamente prohibida su venta.
+If you find any vulnerability please report it directly on our github: (https://github.com/crashmaster35/LaraErp)

-## Lista por hacer
+## License

-Modulos:
+LaraERP is an open source system based on the license [MIT license](https://opensource.org/licenses/MIT).

+Its sale in whole or in parts is strictly prohibited.

+## To do list

+Translate all the code to ENGLISH. counting variables and so on.

+Create the translation system for different languages.

+Modules:
-  - Usuarios
+   - Users
    - Roles

-Dentro del core del sistema falta:
+Within the core of the system is missing:

    - Menus
-  - Pantallas ingreso
+   - Entry screens
-  - Pantallas especiales (500, 401, etc)
+   - Special screens (500, 401, etc)

-## Se busca
+## Wanted

--- Desarrolladores para:
+-- Developers for:

-- Multidiomas
+- Multilanguages
-- Desarrollo general
+- General development

-## Diseño
+## Design

-El diseño se encuentra crado por Gentella - Bootstrap Admin Template by ColorLib
+Design is closed by Gentelella - Bootstrap Admin Template by ColorLib It is located in the public/template folder.
+From there you can add the components.

-Se encuentra ubicado en la carpeta public/template.
-De ahi se pueden ir agregando los componentes.
+## Collaborators

+If you want to support the development, send an email to Bruno Chavez (crash.master35@gmail.com) to give you access and together we can make LaraErp a powerful and stable ERP system.

-## Colaboradores
+## Actually used by

-Bruno Chavez (crash.master35@gmail.com)
+Centro de Capacitación BRUMER http://facebook.com/ccbrumer http://ccbrumer.com